pschool-in/curriculum/content/science/computer-5.md

 ```

-*World Wide Web* is a collection of websites or web-pages stored in web servers.
+*World Wide Web* is a collection of websites or web pages stored in web servers.
-*Web page* is a document which can be displayed in a web browser.
+*Web page* is a document that can be displayed in a web browser.
 *Website* is a collection of web pages.
 *Home page* is the first page of a website.
-*Web browser* is a software application that helps you to access websites on internet
+*Web browser* is a software application that helps you to access websites on the internet

 ```
 ## Answer in one word. (drag and drop)

 ```

-*Search engine* is a website used to search information on the internet.
+*Search engine* is a website used to search for information on the internet.
 *Instant messaging* is used for online chat
 *Video conferencing* is a face to face communication among people at distant locations through the internet.
 *Social networking* sites are websites used to connect to friends and relatives.